tdf/pygnclib/README.md

 customization, and the amount of data processed is comparatively small (TDF needs to grow for a few more years before we get even close to one million transactions per year), going pure scripting language seemed to fit the bill nicely.
 Thus the choice for python.
+Also, I learned to value doing things locally (auditability, repeatability, and as a corollary, much improved debuggability) - so grabbing stuff via CSV from the various money sources and running local scripts was it, then.

 For implementing the file format import and export, I recalled PyXB